ennukee/djb_script_challenges/README.md

 Solutions will generally be in Ruby, Scala, Python, or perhaps C++.
 My solution language will be based on which language I think it'd be easiest to accomplish in.
 Sometimes I may submit in more than one language if I feel like it (though that will be a very rare occurence).

+My number of responses will slow down drastically with the release of my personal project (TimelapsE) and the semester restarting.
+May attempt some easy ones and shorter intermediate ones occassionally.

 Note: This is not meant to be run as a group.
 Each file contains a specific problem that the program solves independent of every other folder.
 The problem description is at the top of (most of) the files.

 ###How to run each type